inf219-mocca/MOCCA-front/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### `yarn start:mock`

+The same as above, but also starts a mock server that returns the same API as the actual Django app, useful for development so you don't have to start the main application just to run the React app.

 ### `yarn test`